At the family's request memorial contributions are to be made to those listed below. Please forward payment directly to the memorial of your choice.

 Edythe lived a life rich with wonderful memories and blessings.
 She never lived a single day with regret and surrounded herself with the people she loved.
 Her extraordinary compassion for others, her commitment to her faith, and her constant love will be tenderly missed by her many special friends and loved ones.
 May they enjoy sharing her story and never doubt the immense love she held in her heart for each and every one of them.

 Edythe Grace Gibson Buskirk, age 101, of Kalamazoo, Michigan died on Tuesday, December 31, 2019 at Directors Hall in Kalamazoo.
 Members of her family include her two children; Mary Buskirk (Joseph Charles) Parisi and David Roy (Toni Lynn Garbacik) Buskirk, grandchildren; Karie Buskirk (Jason) Peterson Jennifer Buskirk (Tyrone) Jessup, great-grandchildren; Travor Peterson, Savanna Jessup, Aaron Jessup, Charlotte Jessup, nephews; James Crofoot and Reed Crofoot, and niece, Roberta Lee Gibson.
 She was preceded in death by her husband, Elwin Francis Buskirk.
-A private burial has taken place and a memorial service will take place May 2nd, 2020, 1PM with a luncheon to follow at Betzler Life Story Funeral Home, 6080 Stadium Dr. Kalamazoo, MI.
+A private burial has taken place and a memorial service will be held at a later date.
+Betzler Life Story Funeral Home, 6080 Stadium Dr. Kalamazoo, MI.